johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

    PRIMARY KEY (id);
 ```

 And here's a sample of what you could try in your test controller.
 Note that you have the full power of Knex.js available via the `knex` object.
-See here for [lots more samples]() of things you can do.
+See here for [lots more interesting samples](http://knexjs.org/#Builder) of things you can do with Knex.
+Since you have a handle to the `knex` object, all of those _Knex Query Builder_ methods should just work!

 ```typescript
 // src/nest-knex-client/nest-knex-client.controller.ts